How Queen Elizabeth & Prince Philip Set the Tone for the Young Royals

 Dominic Lipinski/PA Wire

-Though Harry and Meghan are planning to honeymoon in Africa (reportedly Namibia) later this year, they chose duty first and just yesterday made their first public appearance as His and Her Royal Highness the Duke and Duchess of Sussex on Tuesday at a party for Prince Charles' 70th birthday.
+Though Harry and Meghan eventually honeymooned in Africa, they chose duty first and made their first public appearance as His and Her Royal Highness the Duke and Duchess of Sussex three days after their wedding at a party for Prince Charles' 70th birthday.

 Elizabeth and Philip chose duty first in another way.
 They didn't have any pressing official engagement, but they opted for a local honeymoon in Hampshire, England, at Broadlands House, which was owned by Philip's uncle, and then visited Birkhall in Scotland, a favorite family vacation spot for Elizabeth when she was a girl.
 Later they took a second honeymoon to Malta, but their wedding being so soon after the war, they didn't want to take a splashy, luxurious trip while most of their compatriots were still struggling.